awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 Network Load Balancers can preserve the source IP address of clients when routing requests to backend targets\.
 When you disable client IP preservation, the private IP address of the Network Load Balancer becomes the client IP address for all incoming traffic\.

-By default, client IP preservation is enabled \(and cannot be disabled\) for instance and IP type target groups with UDP and TCP\_UDP protocols\.
+By default, client IP preservation is enabled \(and can't be disabled\) for instance and IP type target groups with UDP and TCP\_UDP protocols\.
 However, you can enable or disable client IP preservation for TCP and TLS target groups using the `preserve_client_ip.enabled` target group attribute\.

 **Default settings**
 + Instance type target groups: Enabled
 + IP type target groups \(UDP, TCP\_UDP\): Enabled
 + IP type target groups \(TCP, TLS\): Disabled

-**Considerations**
+**Requirements and considerations**
 + When client IP preservation is enabled, targets must be in the same VPC as the Network Load Balancer, and traffic must flow directly from the Network Load Balancer to the target\.
 + Client IP preservation is not supported when traffic is routed through a Gateway Load Balancer endpoint, even if the target is in the same VPC as the Network Load Balancer\.
 + The following instance types do not support client IP preservation: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 We recommend that you register these instance types as IP addresses with client IP preservation disabled\.
-+ Client IP preservation has no effect on AWS PrivateLink traffic\.
++ Client IP preservation has no effect on inbound traffic from AWS PrivateLink\.
 The source IP of the AWS PrivateLink traffic is always the private IP address of the Network Load Balancer\.
++ Client IP preservation is not supported when a target group contains AWS PrivateLink ENIs, or the ENI of another Network Load Balancer\.
+This will cause loss of communication to those targets\.
 + Client IP preservation has no effect on traffic converted from IPv6 to IPv4\.
 The source IP of this type of traffic is always the private IP address of the Network Load Balancer\.
 + When you specify targets by Application Load Balancer type, the client IP of all incoming traffic is preserved by the Network Load Balancer and is sent to the Application Load Balancer\.
 The Application Load Balancer then appends the client IP to the `X-Forwarded-For` request header before sending it to the target\.
 + Client IP preservation changes take effect only for new TCP connections\.